chinamike65/hugo-tuolesi/content/book4/book4en.md

 So, how can we stop worrying?
 To be repaired, Dao.

-By practising the Twelve Dependent Origination or Precepts, Concentration and Wisdom, liberation from suffering.
+By practising the Twelve Links of Dependent Origination or Precepts, Concentration and Wisdom, liberation from suffering.

 The Hinayana liberation path includes conditioned awareness and shravaka.
 Among them, conditioned and jue Arhat mainly practice the twelve Dependent Origination Laws to achieve liberation.

-The twelve dependent arisings are: ignorance, formation, consciousness, name and form, six senses, contact, feeling, craving, grasping, existence, birth, old age and death.
+The Twelve Links of Dependent Origination are:
+1. Ignorance,
+2. Formation,
+3. Consciousness,
+4. Name-and-Form,
+5. Six Senses,
+6. Contact,
+7. Sensation,
+8. Craving,
+9. Grasping,
+10. Becoming,
+11. Rebirth,
+12. Old age and death.

-The originless troubles of sentient beings in the past are called "ignorance".
+The originless troubles of sentient beings in the past are called "Ignorance".

-Including, I law enforcement and law enforcement.
+Fundamental ignorance of the truths and the delusion of mistakenly perceiving the skandhas as a self.

-The kamma that arises from ignorance is called "action".
+The karma that arises from ignorance is called "Formation".

+As long as there is ignorance there is the formation of karma: positive, negative and neutral.
+This forms the rebirths in the various realms.

-The consciousness that has just entered the womb, the consciousness gas is consciousness, which arises from ignorance, action, and the past.
+The Consciousness that has just entered the womb, the consciousness gas is consciousness, which arises from ignorance, action, and the past.

 Also called divine consciousness, the consciousness at this time is the consciousness defiled by good and evil karma.

-After consciousness enters the womb, in the first seven days, the five aggregates are gradually formed, and the state at this time is called "name and form".
+After consciousness enters the womb, in the first seven days, the five aggregates are gradually formed, and the state at this time is called "Name-and-form".

 The fetus has the six sense organs and is about to be born.
-At this time, the state is the "six penetrations".
+At this time, the state is the "six ayatanas".

-Contact with foreign objects after birth is "touch".
+Contact with foreign objects after birth is "Contact".

-The six faculties of eye, ear, nose, tongue, body, and mind, and the six senses of eye, ear, nose, tongue, body, and consciousness, are in contact with the six senses of form, sound, smell, taste, touch, and Dharma. environment, the reaction produced by the combination of the three is "touch".
+The six faculties of eye, ear, nose, tongue, body, and mind, and the six senses of eye, ear, nose, tongue, body, and consciousness, are in contact with the six senses of form, sound, smell, taste, touch, and environmental phenomena, the reaction produced by the combination of the three is "Sensation".

-For example, the combination of eye and eye-consciousness and external objects generates color, the combination of ear and ear-consciousness, air vibration, movement generates sound, the combination of nose and nose-consciousness, the combination of external odor generates fragrance, the combination of tongue and tongue-consciousness, food generates flavor, etc.
+For example, the combination of the eye and eye-consciousness and external objects generates color, the combination of ear and ear-consciousness, air vibration, movement generates sound, the combination of nose and nose-consciousness, the combination of external odor generates fragrance, the combination of tongue and tongue-consciousness, food generates flavor, etc.

-The feeling of "touch" is "feeling".
+The feeling of "Sensation" is "feeling".

-For example, after the eye and eye-consciousness come into contact with the external world, the feelings of liking, disgust, and feeling that arise are "feelings".
+For example, after the eye and eye-consciousness come into contact with the external world, the feelings of liking, disgust, and feeling that arise are "Sensations".

-In the "feeling", there is a sense of distinction.
+In the "Sensation", there is a sense of distinction.
 As long as the feeling is pleasant, not painful, the process of this pursuit is "love".

-Because there is "love", there is a desire for greed, only pursuing what you like.
+Because there is "Craving", there is a desire for greed, only pursuing what you like.

-After a child is born, he has gradually developed a little bit of "love".
+After a child is born, he has gradually developed a little bit of "Craving".
 He will pursue and ask for what he likes, and push aside what he doesn't like.
 This kind of choice with different thoughts is "taking".

-Because there is a mind of discrimination and attachment, a lot of karma will be created in the process of "taking", so "taking" is also the beginning of the cause in this world.
+Because there is a mind of discrimination and attachment, a lot of karma will be created in the process of "Grasping", so "Grasping" is also the beginning of the cause in this world.

-In the process of "taking", many afflictions arise, and because of afflictions they are created again.
-When karma is acquired, it is called "existence", and "existence" is karma.
+In the process of "Grasping", many afflictions arise, and because of afflictions they are created again.
+When karma is acquired, it is called "Becoming", and "Becoming" is karma.

-Because of "existence", the karma increases, and the karma is continuously created, and the karma and the obscurity further increase until death.
+Because of "Becoming", the karma increases, and the karma is continuously created, and the karma and the obscurity further increase until death.

-After death, due to karmic reasons, rebirth in the six realms is called "birth".
+After death, due to karmic reasons, rebirth in the six realms is called "Rebirth".

-After "birth", it grows old again until death, which is "old age and death".
+After "Rebirth", it grows old again until death, which is "Old age and death".

-The Twelve Dependent Origins talks about the rebirth of the three worlds.
+The twelve links of dependent origination talks about the rebirth of the three worlds.

-"Ignorance and formation" are the samsara of the previous world, "consciousness, name and form, six senses, contact, feeling, craving, grasping, existence, birth, old age and death" are the samsara of this life, and "birth, old age and death" are again, yes The rebirth of the afterlife.
+"Ignorance and Formation" are the samsara of the previous world, "Consciousness, Name-and-form, Six Senses, Contact, Sensation, Craving, Grasping, Becoming, Rebirth, Old age and Death" are the samsara of this life, and "Rebirth, Old age and Death" are again, yes The rebirth of the afterlife.

-"Xing" is the karma that leads to the rebirth of the previous life, and "there" is the karma that leads to the rebirth of the future life.
+"Xing" is the karma that leads to the rebirth of the previous life, and "becoming" is the karma that leads to the rebirth of the future life.

-The Twelve Dependent Origination is one of the whole process of a person coming into the world to be born to old age and death.
+The twelve links of dependent origination is one of the whole process of a person coming into the world to be born to old age and death.
 The above method starts from ignorance and affliction.

 Let’s go against the trend and think about it again, starting from “old age and death”: why people “age and die” is because of “birth”;

-Also, why is there "birth", because the karma is created, that is, "there";
+Also, why is there "birth", because the karma is created, that is, "becoming";

-The reason why karma is created is because of the pursuit of pleasure, that is, "taking";
+The reason why karma is created is because of the pursuit of pleasure, that is, "grasping";

 Why do you pursue pleasure?
-It is because the idea of ​​discrimination arises, that is, "love";
+It is because the idea of ​​discrimination arises, that is, "craving";

-The reason why discriminatory thinking arises is because there is a feeling of pain and pleasure, which is "feeling";
+The reason why discriminatory thinking arises is because there is a feeling of pain and pleasure, which is "sensation";

-Why there is feeling, because there is "touch";
+Why there is feeling, because there is "contact";

-Why there is "touch"?
-It's because the "six senses" combined with the six senses encountered the six realms, resulting in "touch";
+Why there is "contact"?
+It's because the "six senses" combined with the six senses encountered the six realms, resulting in "contact";

-Why there are "six entrances", it is because "name and form" grow into the womb;
+Why there are "six senses", it is because "name-and-form" grow into the womb;

-The reason why there is "name and form" is because there is a stained, stained soul that has entered the womb, and this stained soul is "consciousness";
+The reason why there is "name-and- form" is because there is a stained, stained soul that has entered the womb, and this stained soul is "consciousness";

-Then, where does "consciousness" come from, because "actions" create goodness, and evil karma defiles this "consciousness";
+Then, where does "consciousness" come from, because "formations" create goodness, and evil karma defiles this "consciousness";

-Where does the "action" come from?
-It's the ignorance and afflictions that create the karma, and this karma is the "action".
+Where do the "formations" come from?
+It's the ignorance and afflictions that create the karma, and this karma is the "formation".

-Therefore, the root of the six realms of samsara is the afflictions of ignorance.
+Therefore, the root of the six realms of samsara is the affliction of ignorance.
 Once the afflictions of ignorance are cut off, you will never be reborn in samsara again, and you will be liberated.

-In this way, think about the twelve Dependent Origination according to the forward and reverse, and then you will understand the process of a person's circulation in samsara;
+In this way, think about the twelve links of dependent origination according to the forward and reverse, and then you will understand the process of a person's cycle in samsara;

 Contrasting, thinking, you can find the source of samsara, which is the affliction of ignorance.

-Of the twelve dependent arisings, three are afflictions, two are karma, and seven are suffering.
+Of the twelve links of dependent origination, three are defilements, two are karma, and seven are suffering.

-The three defilements are: ignorance, craving, and clinging.
+The three defilements are: ignorance, craving, and grasping.

-The two karmas are: doing, and having.
+The two karmas are: formation, and becoming.

-The seven sufferings are: consciousness, name and form, six sense organs, contact, feeling, birth, old age and death.
+The seven sufferings are: consciousness, name-and-form, six sense organs, contact, sensation, birth, old age and death.

 111

 Now everyone understands why you need to be liberated, because the pain of samsara and rebirth is too much!
 Opportunities for liberation are very rare compared to suffering.

-In countless rebirths, we only know that this opportunity in front of us will have a chance in future generations, and we cannot be sure.
+In countless rebirths, we only know that this opportunity in front of us will have a chance in future rebirths, and we cannot be sure.

 Therefore, we must cherish it.
-If we miss this opportunity and fail to be liberated, we will re-enter rebirth, continue to be born, continue to suffer, and the hope of liberation is very slim.
+If we miss this opportunity and fail to be liberated, we will re-enter samsara, continue to be reborn, continue to suffer, and the hope of liberation is very slim.

+### 3. Moral Discipline, Concentration and Wisdom

-3. In addition to meditating on the Four Noble Truths, the Twelve Condition, and Origination, there is another method for practicing morality, concentration and wisdom.
+In addition to meditating on the Four Noble Truths, the Twelve links of dependent origination, there is another method for practicing morality, concentration and wisdom.

-When we talk about cultivation, we are mainly talking about the cultivation of precepts, concentration and wisdom.
+When we talk about cultivation, we are mainly talking about the cultivation of moral discipline, concentration and wisdom.

-(1) Discipline
+##### (1) Moral Discipline

-The Importance of Purity of Precepts (1) The Purity of Precepts and Virtues Purity of Precepts is very important.
+##### 1. The Importance of Moral Discipline

+##### （1）The Purity of Precepts and Virtues

+Purity of Precepts and Virtues is very important.

 We already know that karma arises due to afflictions.
 If we can purify and uphold the precepts, we will naturally cut off a large part of afflictions, and we will also cut off a lot of the possibility and ability to create karma.

 For example, the five precepts, do not kill, do not steal, do not commit sexual misconduct, no, lie, and do not drink alcohol.
 If these five precepts can be purified, they will be broken.
 The troubles caused by these evil karma will not lead to greater karma.
 Great fortune.

 Now is the era of conflict, if you can keep the precepts clean, you will be blessed and rewarded very much.

-In the Age of Perfection or in the Land of Ultimate Bliss, the merits of a pure bhikkhu who keep two hundred and fifty-three precepts in his life are compared with the merits and virtues of the current Saha world, the merits of the latter, who are pure and abide by one precept.
+In the Age of Perfection or in the Land of Ultimate Bliss, the merits of a pure bhikkhu who keeps two hundred and fifty-three precepts in his life are compared with the merits and virtues of the current Saha world, the merits of the latter, who are pure and abide by one precept.
 The good news is bigger.

-The Ten Wheels Sutra says:
+The "Ksitigarbha Ten Wheels Sutra" says:

+---

-Who, during the years of the Hengsha Kalpa, made offerings to hundreds of millions of Buddhas with a pious heart with food, drink, garland, and bright lamps;
+Who, during the years of the Hengsha Kalpa,

+made offerings to hundreds of millions of Buddhas with a pious heart with food, drink, garland, and bright lamps;

 Whoever observes a good precept day and night when the good Dharma is destroyed and the holy religion is on the verge of perishing, the latter's merits and virtues are even more extraordinary.

+---

 That is to say, if a person makes offerings, such as food, umbrellas, banners, lamps, etc., to the Buddhas and Tathagatas devoutly during the ages of kalpas as many as the number of sands in the Ganges, this kind of merit must be very, great.